orisai/object-mapper/docs/README.md

 - `castBoolLike`
 	- accepts also `0` (int|string), `1` (int|string), `'true'` (string, any case), `'false'` (string, any case)
 	- value is cast to respective bool value
+	- empty characters from start and end of a string are ignored
 	- default `false` - bool-like are not cast

 ### enum - from array rule